![]() |

 Gladys, along with Ella, filled their mother's shoes.
 Attending school was difficult with so many other responsibilities.
 Finally, Gladys was forced to drop out.
 Many were amazed and proud when, at 65, Gladys earned her GED.

 On Sundays, her father would take the children to visit Esker, their aunt.
 From there, they would either walk to church or were taken in a car.
 She met Billy Wilbert Liles at the Union Hall Baptist Church.
 Gladys and Billy had an immediate attraction.
-In 1953, Gladys quit school in 10th grade and married Billy in Dillon, South Carolina.

-They moved in with his sister in Rocky Mount, NC.
+They moved in with his sister in Rocky Mount, North Carolina.
 Billy worked in the cotton mill, and Gladys worked at Burlington Mill until they closed.
 They had one son, David Wilbert Liles, born April 24, 1957, in Nash County, NC.
 Gladys and Billy had one daughter, Teresa Diane, born Jan.
 15, 1960.

 Gladys was very smart and was soon working in the office at Burlington Industries, a position she held for 20 years.
 After Gladys retired, she and Ella, who shared a love of wood crafts, now had time to be creative together.